base-link/base/readme.md

 ## Welcome

+Check out the [Book](book/readme.md) for the most up-to-date info on the project!

 _This is all just experimentation at this point, so buyer beware!
 But would love to bounce off ideas with anyone out there interested in programming language design and implementation._